-Two-Dimensional Illustration of the Contact Zone between an Oxidized Zinc Surface and a Material with a Significantly Lower Modulus of Elasticity iron atom, but certainly there will be a fairly high dense arrangement of (OH)2 molecules, which should result in a relatively good coefficient of friction.
+For iron oxide Fe(OH)2, on the other hand, the ration in question is 242%, which means that on the surface of the iron crystal lattice, an (OH)2-group cannot be arranged at every iron atom, but certainly there will be a fairly high dense arrangement of (OH)2 molecules, which should result in a relatively good coefficient of friction.
 In fact, tests have shown that zinc and aluminum surfaces tend to cause high coefficients of friction, while steel and stainless steel surfaces are more favorable.